delaneyj/grug/docs/guide/dep-pre-bundling.md

 ## Caching

-Vite caches the pre-bundled dependencies in `node_modules/.vite`.
+grug caches the pre-bundled dependencies in `node_modules/.grug`.
 It determines whether it needs to re-run the pre-bundling step based on a few sources:

 - The `dependencies` list in your `package.json`
 - Package manager lockfiles, e.g. `package-lock.json`, `yarn.lock`, or `pnpm-lock.yaml`.
-- Your `vite.config.js`, if present.
+- Your `grug.config.js`, if present.

 The pre-bundling step will only need to be re-run when one of the above has changed.

-If for some reason you want to force Vite to re-bundle deps, you can either start the dev server with the `--force` command line option, or manually delete the `node_modules/.vite` cache directory.
+If for some reason you want to force grug to re-bundle deps, you can either start the dev server with the `--force` command line option, or manually delete the `node_modules/.grug` cache directory.